-This is important so you can understand the reasons for which WordPress should be your developer’s platform of choice.
-I’ll keep the explanation brief so you don’t wind up looking like this guy:
+This is important so you can understand why WordPress should be your developer’s platform of choice.
+I’ll keep the explanation brief, so you don’t wind up looking like this guy:

 Trust me when I say there’s a reason you need to understand the following.

 WordPress is an open-source software platform that is used for building and maintaining websites.